Leisure City, Florida

 Leisure City is an unincorporated community and census-designated place (CDP) in Miami-Dade County, Florida, United States, that includes the smaller, older community of Modello in its northwestern section.
+The CDP is most notable for the Coral Castle Museum, located in the Modello area.
+It is located in the Miami metropolitan area of South Florida.
 The population was 26,324 at the 2020 census, up from 22,655 in 2010.
-It is most notable for the Coral Castle Museum, located in the Modello area.

 Geography

 Leisure City is located 27 mi southwest of Miami at 25°29′39″N 80°26′10″W (25.494037, -80.436229).
 It is bordered to the south and east by the city of Homestead and to the north by unincorporated Naranja.
 Unincorporated Redland is to the northwest.

 U.S. Route 1 runs along the northwest edge of the community, leading south into Homestead and northeast to Miami.
 The Homestead Extension of Florida's Turnpike runs along the Homestead city line at the southeast edge of the community, with access from Exit 2 (SW 157th Avenue) just south of Leisure City and from Exit 5 (SW 288th Street) at the community's eastern edge.

 According to the United States Census Bureau, the CDP has a total area of 3.33 sqmi, of which 3.26 sqmi are land and 0.07 sqmi, or 2.01%, are water.